-When it comes to Stress, you MUST be your own advocate!
-I cannot stress this enough.
+When it comes to Stress, you have to advocate for yourself and your boundaries.
+I’ve learned this the hard way, but better to learn it late than never.
 It’s one thing to have to manage our stress, and it is another to practice control over the stress in our lives that can be controlled.

 Now, when I talk about the stress that can be controlled, I’m talking about the stress we experience from various commitments we make that might cause more strain than joy.
 If they are commitments we plan willingly, they are not usually sources of stress, but if there is some kind of pressure involved in the commitment, then this situation can be a source of stress as well.

 Either way, you are the only person who truly understands your current, active level of stress.
 You are the only person who understands what exactly is on your plate at any moment, day or week, and you are the only person who can communicate your current level of stress.

 Therefore, you are in the position to be the BEST advocate for yourself when it comes to stress, your commitments, and events in your life that you can control.
 So, how do you practice being your own advocate when it comes to stress?
 There are many ways, and I’ll talk about some here:

 1. Understand your boundaries

 Understanding your boundaries is a vital way to advocate for yourself when it comes to your stress and overall well being.
 Take stock of what is on your plate, and what you are comfortable with having on your plate at any given time.
 Understand what types of things bring you joy, and more joy than stress.